openedx/xqueue/load_tests/README.md

 Python's multithreading library.
 You can fix the issue by changing `Worker` in `queue/consumer.py` to subclass `threading.Thread` instead of `multiprocessing.Process`.
 7. Run your load test.
-See `matlab` for an example using multi-mechanize and the XQueue integration testing framework.
+If you are using multi-mechanize, the command is `multimech-run PROJECT_NAME`.